hpi-dhc/devicely/docs/_sources/contribution.rst.txt

 1. a docstring on top of the class definition containing information about the sensor and what the most important class attributes are
 2. a docstring for each method that users are meant to call specifying the syntax, parameters and return values

-Apart from docstrings, all you need to do is add example code to the `example notebook <https://github.com/hpi-dhc/devicely/blob/docs/example.ipynb>`_.
+Apart from docstrings, all you need to do is add example code to the `notebook with examples <https://github.com/hpi-dhc/devicely-example/blob/main/examples.ipynb>`_.
-Not only is this notebook meant to be run by users themselves, but it is also rendered in our :doc:`example` documentation section.
+Not only is this notebook meant to be run by users themselves, but it is also rendered in our :doc:`examples` documentation section.

 The docstrings and the notebook are basically all you have to do to document your sensor class.
 Feel free to look at the existing sensors as a guide!